-SCUBA diving at the point of North Seymour island in the Galapagos is otherworldly.
+SCUBA diving in the Galapagos at the point of North Seymour island is otherworldly.

 I took a refresh course at the Red Mangrove Dive Center since it had been 8 years since my last dive.
 I think the most fun part was taking the class in Spanish.
 I think this might have been the first time I put my Spanish to real test, because SCUBA diving can be dangerous if you don’t know what you’re doing.
 The instructor spoke English, but when he asked me what language, I smiled and ventured…Español por favor!

 It took him 10 minutes for me to understand what a “Dispositivo de Control de Flotabilidad” was.
 I finally remembered learning in English that the “Buoyancy Control Device” or BCD is a really excessively fancy way of saying “The jacket you can fill with air.”
 But the exercises – clearing my mask – and letting go and finding the regulator again made me much more relaxed and confident for the day to come.

 The first dive at North Seymour involved swimming in a straight line alone a rocky ledge, where white tip reef sharks were sleeping in the coves.
 There were little fish hanging out, cleaning them.

 At the north point of the dive the current was strong, so we emptied our buoyancy-control-devices and chilled out on the rocks, essentially waiting for the fish to swim by.
 After the first dive we took a brief break at the surface where we pigged out on tuna sandwiches, cookies and hot chocolate (oink oink!).

 The second dive was my favorite.
 We saw a big school of sea eels first.
 The eels live in the sand on the bottom of the sea.
 They pop up vertically, waving in the current like fronds of sea-grass, and then retreat back into the sand when you swim by.